-Submagic earned attention for a simple reason: default subtitles on short-form video often look bad, and Submagic made captions feel social-native instead of like an afterthought.
+Submagic earned its reputation for one simple reason: default subtitles on short-form video look terrible, and Submagic made captions feel social-native instead of like an afterthought.
+Thatโs a real W.

-That is a real advantage.
-It just does not answer the whole repurposing question by itself.
+It just doesnโt answer the whole repurposing question by itself.

 What Submagic does well

-If your biggest pain is visual caption quality, Submagic is easy to understand.
-It helps with:
+If your biggest pain is visual caption quality, Submagic is easy to understand:

 - Cleaner animated captions